 You don’t need a bain-marie or tray of water in your oven.
 I tried them with a bain-marie and it made the puddings too stodgy.
 These puddings bake perfectly without any additional water in the oven.

-These puddings are wonderful served with something creamy, such as:
+The puddings are wonderful by themselves but even better with something creamy such as:

 • Dairy-free yogurt